JuliaEarth/CoDa.jl/README.md

 ### Notes

-The unicode plot for composition objects can be obtained with the following method:
+The unicode display of composition objects can be obtained with the following code:

 ```julia
 using UnicodePlots